dusk196/ciphogram-messenger/README.md

 ![Language](https://img.shields.io/github/languages/top/dusk196/ciphogram-messenger?style=for-the-badge)
 ![Size](https://img.shields.io/github/languages/code-size/dusk196/ciphogram-messenger?style=for-the-badge)

-**_Note:_** _You need to configure the application with a new Firebase project.
+**_Note:_** _To run the application in local, you need to configure the application with a new Firebase project.
 You can create a new Firebase Project in the Firebase Console (with hosting & Realtime Database) and use the official Firebase CLI tool to configure the application.
 Just run `npm i -g @angular/fire` (or NPX) and once it's done, run `ng add @angular/fire` and follow the steps in the terminal._

 ## Introduction